-Board Members Appointment Term Expiration Appointing Authority Kenneth (Ken) Malbrough, vice president, public member, serves as a Delegate for the 79th State Assembly District and is a San Diego Parks Foundation board member.
-He retired in 2012 as a Deputy Fire Chief from the San Diego Fire-Rescue Department with 31 years of experience.
-He has served on many committees, including as chair for the City of San Diego Consolidated Pan Advisory Board (6 years), vice president of the Black American Political Association of California San Diego Chapter (BAPAC-SD), chair of the Chollas Valley Community Planning Group (8 years), and member of the O'Farrell/Valencia Park Town Council (13 years).
-4/3/19 6/1/23 Senate Imelda Ceja-Butkiewicz, public member, has been a project specialist at Kern County Public Health Services Department since 1999.
+Board Members Appointment Term Expiration Appointing Authority Dolores Trujillo, President, RN Direct Care Member, has been a bedside neonatal intensive care unit (ICU) nurse at Kaiser Roseville since 2010 and was previously an ICU charge nurse and pediatric ICU nurse at Kaiser Sacramento from 2000 to 2010.
+1/21/20 6/1/24 Governor Mary Fagan, Vice President, Nurse Services Administrator Member, is the vice president for patient care services and chief nursing officer at Rady Children's Hospital San Diego.
+She practiced as a pediatric ICU nurse and educator in St. Louis, MO and New Haven, CT, and has been with Rady Children's Hospital since 1987 in various roles including manager and director of critical care services, quality management director and has been the chief nursing officer since 2010.
+She received her BSN from St. Louis University, a Master's Degree in Nursing from Yale University, and a PhD in Nursing from the University of San Diego.
+8/10/20 6/1/23 Governor Imelda Ceja-Butkiewicz, Public Member, has been a project specialist at Kern County Public Health Services Department since 1999.
 She has served in multiple positions at the Kern County Department of Public Health.
 She also held multiple positions at the Kern County Economic Opportunity Corporation from 1995 to 1998.
 She worked as a legal secretary in Bakersfield from 1986 to 1995.
 Ms. Ceja-Butkiewicz is a member and has served on several professional and community organizations, including the Kern Homeless Collaborative, International Women's Program, Central Democratic Party Committee, Democratic Women of Kern (past President), Inyo, Kern Central Labor Council, and Service Employees International Union Local 521.
-2/6/14 6/1/21 Governor Jovita Dominguez, RN educator member, has been a staff nurse III at Salinas Valley Memorial Hospital since 1987 and a clinical instructor for Hartnell College since 1999.
+2/6/14 6/1/21 Governor Jovita Domingues, RN Educator Member, has been a staff nurse III at Salinas Valley Memorial Hospital since 1987 and a clinical instructor for Hartnell College since 1999.
 She is a member of the American Society of PeriAnesthesia Nurses and California Nurses Association and a Delegate of the California Democratic Party.
-3/2/21 6/1/25 Governor Mary Fagan, nurse services administrator member, is the vice president for patient care services and chief nursing officer at Rady Children's Hospital San Diego.
-She practiced as a pediatric ICU nurse and educator in St. Louis, MO and New Haven, CT, and has been with Rady Children's Hospital since 1987 in various roles including manager and director of critical care services, quality management director and has been the chief nursing officer since 2010.
-She received her BSN at St. Louis University, a Master's Degree in Nursing from Yale University, and a PhD in Nursing from the University of San Diego.
-8/10/20 6/1/23 Governor Susan Naranjo, public member, is the public affairs director and staff executive team member of the Committee of Interns and Residents local of the Service Employees International Union.
+3/2/21 6/1/25 Governor Susan Naranjo, Public Member, is the public affairs director and staff executive team member of the Committee of Interns and Residents local of the Service Employees International Union.
 For more than 10 years, Susan has worked with workers across multiple industries to form and strengthen their union at their workplace and advance policies that protect working families.
 She holds a BA in Political Science from California State University, San Bernardino.
-11/16/20 6/1/24 Assembly Dolores Trujillo, RN direct care member, has been a bedside neonatal intensive care unit (ICU) nurse at Kaiser Roseville since 2010 and was previously an ICU charge nurse and pediatric ICU nurse at Kaiser Sacramento from 2000 to 2010.
-1/21/20 6/1/24 Governor

-Board Members Appointment Term Expiration Appointing Authority Elizabeth (Betty) Woods, APRN member, is a volunteer NP at the Jewish Community Free Clinic.
+11/16/20 6/1/24 Assembly Elizabeth (Betty) Woods, APRN Member, is a volunteer NP at the Jewish Community Free Clinic.
 Previously she was a labor representative with the California Nurses Association from 1994 to 2007 and a family NP at Kaiser Permanente, Santa Rosa from 1976 to 1994 in Family Medicine and a member of the HIV Consult Team.
 From 1984 to 1994, she was an adjunct clinical professor for NP students at Sonoma State University, and from 1982 to 1988 an NP sexual assault examiner at Sonoma County Community Hospital.
 Before earning her NP certification and MSN from Sonoma State University, Ms. Woods was an ICU and medical/surgical nurse.
-6/18/18 6/1/22 Governor Vacancy, RN direct care member Governor Vacancy, public member Governor
+6/18/18 6/1/22 Governor